 More often than not, it isn’t the thermostat’s mistake; the settings can be running properly, but it still reads that the temperature is over 80 degrees.
 It’s usually caused by an old or faulty air conditioner that requires a call to the professionals to find out what’s wrong.
-There are many reasons why air conditioners stop working, especially bearing in mind the weather in Middle Georgia.
+There are many reasons why air conditioners stop working, especially bearing in mind the weather in Milledgeville and Middle Georgia.
 Here are some things that you can search for before you call Air Concepts of Middle Georgia if you think your air conditioner has quit working:

 - Broken outdoor fan motor: There is a fan motor on your external air conditioning system that helps transport the heat from your home to the outdoors.
 If you inspect your system and discover that the fan isn’t working, it means that the heat movement isn’t transpiring, causing the warm air to remain in your home.
 This malfunction can also trigger overheating of the compressor and other possible internal harm to your system.

 - Dirty filters: It’s one of the most familiar problems that Air Concepts of Middle Georgia sees.
 These filthy filters in your air conditioner lower proper airflow, affecting the air quality in your home, which is really problematic when allergy season strikes.
 Filthy air filters can also reduce the efficiency in your home and boost your monthly energy costs.